List of Pennsylvania units in the American Civil War

 This is a list of Civil War units from Pennsylvania.

 Infantry

 Volunteer Infantry

-Note: There are "gaps" in the numbering for the infantry regiments.
-This is because Pennsylvania numbered all regiments, regardless of branch, in sequence depending on when the regiment was raised.
-For example, the 6th Cavalry was also numbered the 70th Volunteer Regiment since it was raised between the 69th Infantry and the 71st Infantry, thereby there is no 70th Infantry.
+There are gaps in the numbering of infantry regiments because Pennsylvania numbered all volunteer regiments, regardless of branch, in sequence depending on when the regiment was raised.
+For example, the 6th Cavalry was also numbered the 70th Volunteer Regiment since it was raised between the 69th Infantry and the 71st Infantry, so there is no 70th Infantry.